nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/parametrization.rst

   These parameters represent positions of neurons or distances between two neurons.
 To set node parameters, only the node position can be used.
-The others can only be used when connecting.
+The others can be used when connecting.

   .. code-block:: ipython